Inflectra/spira-documentation/docs/Unit-Testing-Integration/Integrating-with-xUnit-Python.md

 # Spira xUnit Integration (Python)
-This repository contains the source code for the Spira add-on that lets you read [xUnit](https://en.wikipedia.org/wiki/XUnit) XML files and import the test results into Spira.
-This add-on works with SpiraTest, SpiraTeam and SpiraPlan editions on Spira.

-## Overview
-When you run automated tests using a framework such as JUnit, the test results are often generated in a standard XML format known as the xUnit format.
-This XML file contains a list of the test cases that were executed, the results that occured and potentially a list of associated screenshots or other attachments.
+When you run automated tests using a framework such as PlayWright or JUnit, the test results are often generated in a standard XML format.
+This is known as the [xUnit](https://en.wikipedia.org/wiki/XUnit) format.
+This XML file contains a list of the test cases that were executed, the results for each test case, and potentially a list of associated screenshots or other attachments.

-This application will read and parse the xUnit XML file and import the test results into the [Spira test management](https://www.inflectra.com/SpiraTest/) platform from [Inflectra](https://www.inflectra.com/).
-Spira already comes with a variety of dedicated integrations for different test automation frameworks such as JUnit, NUnit, PyTest, etc. however as new frameworks (such as WebDriver.io and Playwright) are released, this new **general purpose integration** will able to handle the integration from day one.

-## About Spira
-Spira is the end-to-end platform from [Inflectra](https://www.inflectra.com) for product creation, from idea to release.
-Whether you are building software yourself, or deploying third-party systems, Spira is the integrated hub into which you can plug in specialized tools for the rest of the software development lifecycle.

-Spira comes in three flavors:
-- [SpiraTest](https://www.inflectra.com/SpiraTest/), powerful requirements and test management
-- [SpiraTeam](https://www.inflectra.com/SpiraTeam/), agile planning and test management for teams
-- [SpiraPlan](https://www.inflectra.com/SpiraPlan/), enterprise planning and testing platform
+This library reads xUnit format XML files and import the test results in them into Spira.
+Once installed, it will be able to read the configuration file for your testing framework, which it uses to report to Spira as test cases and test sets (optional), against a particular release.

+!!! info "What works with xUnit?"
+    Many different libraries have native support for xUnit.
+It is a generic and portable way to share test results from a framework.
+PlayWright, JUnit, NUnit and many other libraries support the xUnit format.

+    This makes this library perfect for environments where you are executing tests with multiple different libraries.

 ## Installing the Integration
-This section outlines how to install the Spira plugin for xUnit.
-It assumes that you already have a working installation of Spira v6.0 or later.
-If you have an earlier version of Spira you will need to upgrade to at least v6.0 before trying to use this plugin.
-You will also need to have Python (with pip) installed.

-To obtain the latest version of the plugin, simply run the following command:
+Prerequisites:

+- Spira v6+
+- Python 3+
+- pip

-`pip install spira-addons-xunit`
+Install the library with this command: `pip install spira-addons-xunit request`

-This command will install the latest version of the plugin straight from the Python Package Index (PyPI).
-Once the Spira plugin is successfully installed, all you need to do is configure the plugin, map your xUnit test cases to Spira test cases, then you can begin testing!

 ## How to Use the Integration
-The integration consists of a Python module called `spira_xunit_reader.py` that is executed after your xUnit tests are executed, and the appropriate XML report file has been created.
-This module will then read the results in the xUnit report file and send the results to Spira, mapping each xUnit **test case** to a matching Spira test case.
+The integration consists of a Python module called `spira_xunit_reader.py` that you call after the unit tests have completed and the XML report file created.

 For advanced users, you can also optionally map the xUnit **test suites** to corresponding Spira **test sets**, and/or have the plugin generate a new **build** in Spira that contains all of executed test cases and test suites.

 ### Configuring the Spira connection
-In your test root folder (the folder you have your xUnit tests), create a file named `spira.cfg` with the following:
+In your test root folder create a file named `spira.cfg` based on the template below:

 ```cfg
 [credentials]